Cancer Deserves a Second Opinion

 You will get a response from our staff member within two business days of your initial request.
 We see most patients within a week of a referral, which, of course, depends on how quickly we can get important health information collected on the patient.
 This information often comes from other organizations/providers.

 If the decision is made to be seen by one of our providers, you will be asked to fill out and sign a health authorization form.
-You are welcome to complete this form out now, along with filling out the “Request A Second Opinion Consultation” form (found on the right side of this page), which will expedite the process.
+You are welcome to complete this form out now, along with filling out the “Request A Second Opinion Consultation” form (found on the right side of this page or above on mobile), which will expedite the process.